What is Contemplative Education?

 Contemplative education has been at the core of the Naropa experience since our founding in 1974 as a vision to bring together the best of Western scholarship and Eastern world wisdom traditions.
 It combines three distinct educational approaches to deliver the most innovative liberal arts curriculum on the forefront of American higher education.
 Engaging the whole person in the learning journey, contemplative education fuels curiosity, creativity, self-awareness, and critical thinking; unleashes innovation; and fosters a desire to serve.
-It is the core of what makes a Naropa University education a better and deeper way to learn.
+It is the core of what makes a Naropa University education a deep and profound way to learn.

 Three Educational Approaches

 At Naropa, learning is a journey incorporating three educational approaches, known as the "three areas of inquiry," that define contemplative education:

 Traditional Academics or "third-person" inquiry

 Like most universities, we ask you to explore and succeed in traditional academic learning: you will study the work and the insights of others, known here as "third-person inquiry."
 Studying the ancient or modern-day experiences and discoveries of others, whether they are philosophers, scientists, psychologists, historians, artists, or religionists, is a critical element of contemplative education.
 You will also learn methods of observation and scientific research, the foundation of inquiry.
 But at Naropa we believe that this is not enough.

 Experiential Learning or "second-person" inquiry